 Handsome Brook Farm

 Handsome Brook Farm is a collection of small farms who share in their values of providing acres after acres of rotated pasture.
 Their family farms range across six states from the east coast to the midwest.
+Each farm is part of a regional group where they receive support from farm supervisors and experts to have a community of mutual support, education, and logistics.
+Handsome Brook is involved in regenerative farming with processes such as pasture rotation, reseeding, and planting trees planting to improve soil health and sequester carbon.

 Wilcox Family Farms

 Wilcox Family Farms is over 100 years old and is currently run by the fourth generation of the Wilcox family.
 Their organic and sustainable practices date back to when the land was purchased by the family in 1909.
 Being along the Nisqually River in central Washington State, the family knew they had a responsibility to not use any chemicals or pesticide which could run off into the river.
 They also use locally grown feed for the chickens when possible.
+Their eggs are now verified as coming from regenerative farms as part of the Savory Institute‘s Land to Market program.